 #4) You Must Use Charcoal in a Charcoal Grill

 Although they are called “charcoal grills,” you don’t have to limit yourself to only using charcoal in them.
-You can use high-quality cooking wood as an alternative fuel source.
+You can use high-quality firewood for cooking as an alternative fuel source.
 Cooking wood consists of hardwood varieties like oak, hickory, pecan and cherry, all of which burn hot while producing minimal emissions in the process.
 Just create a small stack of cooking wood in the main fuel compartment of your charcoal grill, after which you can light it using some tinder and kindling.

 #5) Pink Juice In Grilled Meat is Blood